j-z10/sql_manager/docs/source/index.rst

-.. sqlalchemy_manager documentation master file, created by sphinx-quickstart on Tue Apr 27 12:01:56 2021.
+.. sql_manager documentation master file, created by sphinx-quickstart on Tue Apr 27 12:01:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sqlalchemy_manager's documentation!
+Welcome to sql_manager's documentation!
 ==============================================

 API Reference